manavsehgal/reactspeedcoding/manuscript/c01-setup-react-webpack.md

 # Setup React Webpack

-The aim of this book is to get you from concept to coding real world React apps, as fast as possible.

-React ecosystem is constantly evolving and changing at a fast pace.
-This book equips you to take the right decisions matching your project requirements with best practices, optimized workflows, and powerful tooling.

 You will learn in this chapter how to setup React development environment starting from scratch.
 By the end of this chapter we will have a starter boilerplate to develop React apps.